wp-plugins/shortcode-ui/readme.txt

 We've removed the compatibility shim for the magical `content` attribute.
 If you were using this to support editing inner content, you'll need to change your UI registration to use `inner_content`.

 == Changelog ==

+= 0.6.0 (???) =
+* Core integration: Fully support PHP 5.2.
+* Defines a `SHORTCODE_UI_DOING_PREVIEW` constant when rendering a shortcode preview, which enables callbacks to serve a different representation of the shortcode in TinyMCE.
+* Added Danish translation.
+* Added Italian translation.
+* When an attachment is already selected for a shortcode attribute, opening media library will include it selected.

 = 0.5.0 (August 26, 2015) =
 * Attachment field: Made it easier to change the attachment by clicking on the thumbnail; added attachment metadata in the field view.